On Fourier restriction type problems on compact Lie groups: Introduction

-Due to the specific structure or symmetry of the manifold, we may pose another closely related problem.
-Many manifolds are equipped with additional operators that commute with the Laplace-Beltrami operator.
+Like square tori, many other manifolds are equipped with additional operators that commute with the Laplace-Beltrami operator.
 For symmetric spaces, there is a full commutative ring of differential operators invariant under the symmetry group, which include the Laplace-Beltrami operator as a special element; to go further, for arithmetic locally symmetric spaces, there are additionally Hecke operators that commute with the ring of invariant differential operators.
-Thus instead of restricting on individual eigenvalues of the Laplace-Beltrami operator as considered in Sogge's work, we may restrict on individual spectral parameters of the full ring of invariant operators, and this amounts to bounds of joint eigenfunctions of this ring.
-Compared with the previous two Fourier restriction problems, this one is more of a representation theoretic flavor.
+Instead of restricting on individual eigenvalues of the Laplace-Beltrami operator as considered in Sogge's work, one may restrict on individual spectral parameters of the full ring of invariant operators, and this amounts to bounds of joint eigenfunctions of this ring.
+Compared with the previous two Fourier restriction problems, this one is more of purely representation theoretic flavor.

 We have now introduced three problems of Fourier restriction type on the setting of compact manifolds, and we summarize them as follows.

 {\bf Problem 1.} Joint eigenfunction bounds for a commutative ring of operators that commute with the Laplace-Beltrami operator.